-In this election year, as we debate what kind of leaders we want to represent us, as well as what differing visions we’d like to see carried out, famous astrophysist and speaker Neil deGrasse Tyson just stirred the pot by tweeting his thoughts on an ideal form of government:
+After the tumultuous election year America had, the debate over what kind of leaders we want to represent us did not end.
+Helpful to the discussion are ideas by the famous astrophysist and speaker Neil deGrasse Tyson who in 2016 tweeted his thoughts on an ideal form of government:

 Earth needs a virtual country: #Rationalia, with a one-line Constitution: All policy shall be based on the weight of evidence— Neil deGrasse Tyson (@neiltyson) June 29, 2016

-Tyson’s viral tweet has generally been received with mixed emotions as people aren’t sure how “Rationalia” would work and are immediately seeing some kind of fascist regime with eugenics on its mind.
+Tyson’s viral tweet was generally received with mixed emotions as people weren't sure how “Rationalia” would work and immediately saw some kind of fascist regime with eugenics on its mind.
 Or maybe something with communist underpinnings.
-Much of the doubt stems from the lack of confidence in the basic rationality of our species.
+Much of the doubt stemmed from the lack of confidence in the basic rationality of our species.

 Presumably, Tyson does not see it that way and simply wants a government that is based on scientific evidence and reason.